EDCD/EDDI/README.md

   * Ship fuel tank value (decimal): the undiscounted cost of the fuel tank
   * Ship fuel tank discount (decimal): the percentage discount of the purchased fuel tank against the undiscounted cost
   * Ship fuel tank capacity (decimal): the capacity of the fuel tank
-  * Tiny/Small/Medium/Large/Huge hardpoint *n* occupied (boolean): true if there is a module in this slot, otherwise false
+  * Ship tiny/small/medium/large/huge hardpoint *n* occupied (boolean): true if there is a module in this slot, otherwise false
-  * Tiny/Small/Medium/Large/Huge hardpoint *n* module (string): the name of the module in this slot
+  * Ship tiny/small/medium/large/huge hardpoint *n* module (string): the name of the module in this slot
+  * Ship tiny/small/medium/large/huge hardpoint *n* module class (int): the class of the module in this slot
+  * Ship tiny/small/medium/large/huge hardpoint *n* module grade(grade): the grade of the module in this slot
-  * Tiny/Small/Medium/Large/Huge hardpoint *n* module health (decimal): the percentage health of the module in this slot
+  * Ship tiny/small/medium/large/huge hardpoint *n* module health (decimal): the percentage health of the module in this slot
-  * Tiny/Small/Medium/Large/Huge hardpoint *n* module cost (decimal): the purchase cost of the module in this slot
+  * Ship tiny/small/medium/large/huge hardpoint *n* module cost (decimal): the purchase cost of the module in this slot
-  * Tiny/Small/Medium/Large/Huge hardpoint *n* module value (decimal): the undiscounted cost of the module in this slot
+  * Ship tiny/small/medium/large/huge hardpoint *n* module value (decimal): the undiscounted cost of the module in this slot
-  * Tiny/Small/Medium/Large/Huge hardpoint *n* module discount (decimal): the percentage discount of the purchased module against the undiscounted cost
+  * Ship tiny/small/medium/large/huge hardpoint *n* module discount (decimal): the percentage discount of the purchased module against the undiscounted cost
-  * Compartment *n* size: the size of this slot
+  * Ship Compartment *n* size: the size of this slot
-  * Compartment *n* occupied (boolean): true if there is a module in this slot, otherwise false
+  * Ship Compartment *n* occupied (boolean): true if there is a module in this slot, otherwise false
-  * Compartment *n* module (string): the name of the module in this slot
+  * Ship compartment *n* module (string): the name of the module in this slot
+  * Ship compartment *n* module class (int): the class of the module in this slot
+  * Ship compartment *n* module grade (string): the grade of the module in this slot
-  * Compartment *n* module health (decimal): the percentage health of the module in this slot
+  * Ship compartment *n* module health (decimal): the percentage health of the module in this slot
-  * Compartment *n* module cost (decimal): the purchase cost of the module in this slot
+  * Ship compartment *n* module cost (decimal): the purchase cost of the module in this slot
-  * Compartment *n* module value (decimal): the undiscounted cost of the module in this slot
+  * Ship compartment *n* module value (decimal): the undiscounted cost of the module in this slot
-  * Compartment *n* module discount (decimal): the percentage discount of the purchased module against the undiscounted cost
+  * Ship compartment *n* module station cost (decimal): the purchase cost of the module at this station

 ###Current system values